Chrisale1/mantra-yoga/README.md

 ## TESTING

 Each HTML5 pages was with tested [W3C Markup Validator-Results](https://validator.w3.org/) and sintax error was fixed also CSS page was also tested with [W3C CSS Validator-Results](https://jigsaw.w3.org/css-validator/validator).

+Using the W3C i found a lot of sibtax error on gallery page due to the fact that my pictures was save with space in between names so i added underscore to the names of pictures and also change the section to div  because no heading was needed if i use div.

 when testing for responsiviness in different devices.
 I had problems with the navigation links fiting into small mobile screen.
 So i had to reduce the margin from left from both the logo and navigation link.